snacktavish/TreeToReads/README.md

 add art_illumina to path (see https://coolestguidesontheplanet.com/add-shell-path-osx/)

-##### Indelible is optional, but are required to simulate insterations and deletions.
+##### Indelible is optional, but is required to simulate insterations and deletions.

 Install from indelible webpage, and add to path.
     http://abacus.gene.ucl.ac.uk/software/indelible/